Posts Tagged ‘Soviet Infantry’

 An Iconic picture of the face-off between the West and the East.
 The Cold War starts – October 1961

-Another iconic picture of a GDR Border Guard fleeing across the barbed wire to the West -Berlin 1961
+Another iconic picture of a GDR Border Guard fleeing across the barbed-wire to escape to West -Berlin (1961)

-The Reichstag, showing the Berlin Wall in situ behind it. – West Berlin 1981.
+The Reichstag, showing the Berlin Wall in place behind it. – West Berlin 1981.

-I shall cover various aspects of the two opposing forces, providing the backdrop and background information in preparation for the release of my three novels.
-In the meantime, you could always read my WW2 series, Devils with Wings. :)
+I shall cover various aspects of the two opposing forces, providing the backdrop and background information my Cold War trilogy.

 In 1984/85, the Warsaw Pact was already a significant force, the Soviet Union in particular.
 For this, and the next Post, I will cover the Soviet and NATO strategic inventory, which was being modernised by both the Warsaw Pact and NATO.